European-XFEL/Karabo/doc/concepts/general_concepts.rst

 Complex Types
 +++++++++++++

 Complex types are available in Karabo.
-The are available for float and double scalar and vector types described in the previous section by prepending ``COMPLEX``.
+They are available for float and double scalar and vector types described in the previous section by prepending ``COMPLEX``.